My New Neighbour: a way to bring refugees safely to Australia

 It’s time to start focusing on the solutions.
 It’s time to strengthen the power of your community and use it to create new pathways for refugees to safely settle in Australia.

 We have all watched as successive governments have failed to deliver a fair, safe and orderly system for refugees.
 We have witnessed cruelty and abuse as a result of this failure and we have raised our voices loudly in response.
-But as 2017 came to a close we were all left with a question: where to from here?

 What is Community Sponsorship?